 \subsection{Ridgelet Transform}

-The ridgelet transform $R$ is, in a nutshell, a pseudo-inverse operator to the integral representation operator $S$.
-Given a function $f \in L^2(\RR^m)$, consider finding an unknown parameter distribution $\mu \in \M$ that satisfies an integral equation $S[\mu] = f$.
+The ridgelet transform $R$ is, in a nutshell, a right inverse operator to the integral representation operator $S$.
+Given a function $f \in L^2(\RR^m)$, consider finding an unknown parameter distribution $\mu \in \M$ that satisfies the integral equation $S[\mu] = f$.
 As we would describe later, the solution to this integral equation is not unique, and the ridgelet transform provides a particular solution to this equation.